• Skip to primary navigation

 Employer contributions to Trump Accounts become legal on July 4, 2026 — one year to the day after the One Big Beautiful Bill Act created the new children's savings accounts.
 For small business owners, the launch opens a question worth real money: can your business fund your own kids' accounts with pre-tax dollars?

-The answer appears to be yes for many owners, but the mechanics matter.
-The tax break runs through new Internal Revenue Code Section 128, which lets an employer contribute up to $2,500 per year to the Trump Account of an employee or an employee's dependent without the amount counting as taxable income to the employee.
+The tax break itself is still real.
+New Internal Revenue Code Section 128 lets an employer contribute up to $2,500 per year to the Trump Account of an employee or an employee's dependent, deductible to the business and free of income tax to the worker.
+It just is not available to the people who own the business.

 Would you like to save this?